-A message by Pope John Paul II for Divine Mercy Sunday, written prior to his death, was read today at the at the end of the first funeral mass celebrated for the pontiff.
+A message by Pope John Paul II for Divine Mercy Sunday, written prior to his death, was read April 2, 2005 — the day of his death — at the end of the first funeral Mass celebrated for the pontiff.

-The feast of Divine Mercy, celebrated on the first Sunday after Easter, was dear to the pontiff, who instituted the feast day several years ago
+The feast of divine mercy, celebrated on the first Sunday after Easter, was dear to the late pontiff, who instituted the feast day in 2000.